jrockwood/MakeBddName/README.md

-# vsaddins
+# Make BDD Name
-Custom Visual Studio add-in projects that I've found invaluable in my personal development.
+A Visual Studio extension that adds menu commands to convert a class or method name to and from a BDD-style sentence.